-2016-2017 Standard Diploma Graduation Requirements Students Entering Grade Nine in 2013-2014 School Year English 4 Credits English Language Arts (ELA) ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement Mathematics 4 Credits in Mathematics 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to two math credits (except for Algebra I and Geometry) Science 3 Credits in Science (1 credit in Biology, two of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
+2016-2017 Standard Diploma Graduation Requirements 2010-2011 Students Entering Grade 9 in 2013-2014 School Year English 4 Credits English Language Arts (ELA) Eligiisii ELA I, II, III, IV ELA Honors, AP, AICE & Dual Enrollment courses may satisfy this requirement Mathematics 4 Credits in Mathematics matricinatios 1 Credit in Algebra I 1 Credit in Geometry Industry certifications that lead to college credit may substitute for up to two math credits (except for Algebra I and Geometry) Science 3 Credits in Science (1 credit in Biology, two of which must have a laboratory component) Social Studies 3 Credits in Social Studies 1 Credit in World History 1 Credit in U.S. History .5 Credit in U.S. Government .5 Credit in Economics with Financial Literacy Foreign Languages Not required for graduation.
 Minimum 2 years of the same language for admission into most universities.
-Fine & Performing Arts, 1 Credit in Fine and Performing Arts, Speech/Debate, or Speech/Debate, or Practical Arts Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits a 0.1.4.4.50.7.0.7.0.7.4.4.50.7.4.4.4.4.4.4.4.4.4.4.4.4.4.4.4.4.4.4.
-State Assessments Student must pass the Grade 10 FCAT 2.0 Reading Assessment or earn ACT concordant score.
+Fine & Performing Arts, 1 Credit in Fine and Performing Arts, Speech/Debate, or Speech/Debate, or Practical Arts Practical Arts Physical Education 1 Credit in Physical Education to include integration of Health Electives 8 Credits TOTAL 24 Credits State Assessments Student must pass the Grade 10 FCAT 2.0 Reading Assessment or earn ACT concordant score.
 Student must earn a passing score on the Algebra I EOC or comparative math score on P.E.R.T.
 On-Line Course Requires a full course to be completed.
 Grade Point Average Cumulative GPA or 2.0 on a 4.0 scale (unweighted).
-Diploma Designations & ACCEL 18-Credit Option Scholar Designation In addition to meeting the standard high school diploma requirements: Earn 1 Credit in Algebra II Earn 1 Credit in Statistics or an equally rigorous math course Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: , and the second Attain one or more industry certifications from the list established ACCEL Program Meet all requirements for a standard high school diploma with the • following exceptions: (18 credits minimum) Physical Education is not required Online courses not required 3 elective credits only ,
+Grade Form Average Diploma Designations & ACCEL 18-Credit Option Scholar Designation In addition to meeting the standard high school diploma requirements: Scholar Designation Earn 1 Credit in Algebra II Earn 1 Credit in Statistics or an equally rigorous math course Pass the Biology I EOC (or earn minimum score required to earn college credit on AP or AICE exam) Earn 1 Credit in Physics or Chemistry Earn 1 Credit in a course equally rigorous to Chemistry or Physics Pass the U.S. History EOC (or earn minimum score required to earn college credit on AP or AICE exam Earn at least 1 Credit in AP, D.E. or AICE course Earn 2 Credits in the same foreign language Merit Designation In addition to meeting the standard high school diploma requirements: Attain one or more industry certifications from the list established